-My husband and I were talking about this while on vacation last week.
-We had both read the book, The Subtle Art of Not Giving a Fuck by Mark Manson.
-He talks about the importance of being honest in your marriage (or any relationship).
+Trust in any relationship is so important.
+In Mark Mason’s book, The Subtle Art of Not Giving a F&*K, he talks about the importance of being honest in your marriage (or any relationship).
 He gave an example of telling each other when you don’t think they look good in an outfit instead of saying, “oh yeah, it looks great” to avoid hurting their feelings.
-This is a very minor example, but it brings forth some truth that many of us are so afraid of hurting someone’s feelings, by giving an honest answer or having deeper conversations, that we just lie.
+This is a very minor example, but it brings forth some truth.
+Which is, many of us are so afraid of hurting someone’s feelings, by giving an honest answer or having deeper conversations, so we just tell a white lie.

 My husband read it first and waited for me to read it so we could talk about it.
 It struck up a conversation where we talked about how good we were about being honest with each other and how important it is in our relationship, but also with our friendships.
 We have a rule where we need to be able to be honest, even if the other person gets hurt or angry.
-This keeps the door to communication always open and it fosters trust.
+This keeps the door to communication always open and it fosters trust because we are comfortable talking about things that may become a gap in our relationship and we can bridge that gap before it becomes too big.
 Both are the main foundations that keep a relationship strong.

 I believe that we can’t live this life alone.
 There are days when you will not have an ounce of positivity in your body to give.
 Having people in your life who will continue to help you unleash your inner contagiously positive, will make those dark days or dark moments much shorter.